griitch/rudimentaryPaint/README.md

 # Rudimentary Paint
-a canvas where the user can choose a color and draw stuff.
+a canvas where the user can choose a color and draw pixel art.
-Part of theOdinProject curicculum, but i'll add my own version of it